ssp21/ssp21-spec/ssp21.md

 SSP21 is able to operate without an authority by using the pre-shared key mode.

-## Mode #3: utility PKI
+## Public keys authenticated from a root certficate

 The recommended mode for managing trust is the PKI mode.
-In this mode, trust is anchored by an authority wholly owned and operated by the utility.
+In this mode, trust is anchored by a private authority controlled by the utility.
 Ideally, SCADA masters and field assets (RTUs, gateways, IEDs, etc.) generate a key pair locally, never share the private key with another entity (human or machine), and can freely disseminate the public key for the  purposes of certificate generation.
 The primary role of any PKI is to reduce the complexity of key management by requiring parties to only place their trust in a central signing authority.
 The identity of all